 Like the other options listed here, it lacks a built-in particle sensor that would allow it to adjust its fan speed automatically depending on real-time air quality.

 If you're looking for an air purifier to deal with dust and don't mind working with your hands, you could also build your own Corsi-Rosenthal Box.
 We built ours by following this guide, which uses a set of 3M Filtrete MERV 13 air filters built around a Lasko 20-inch box fan.
-This DIY solution takes all the benefits and drawbacks of the Honeywell HPA300 to the extreme: it's even bigger and louder than the already cumbersome Honeywell, but it also offers outstanding particle filtration and a sky-high clean air delivery rate.
-These factors make it a good option for big areas where noise and aesthetics are of minimal concern, like a workshop or an unfinished basement.
-Unfortunately, operating costs for a Corsi-Rosenthal box can be a little high, as you'll need to swap out all four filters once they've hit the end of their useful lifespan.
+This DIY solution exceeds the performance of a household unit like the Levoit Core 600S in some respects, but falls short in others: it's much bigger and far louder than most household units, yet it also offers outstanding particle filtration and a sky-high clean air delivery rate.
+These factors make it a good option for large areas where noise and aesthetics are of little concern, such as a workshop or an unfinished basement.
+Unfortunately, operating costs for a Corsi-Rosenthal box can be a bit high, as you'll need to replace all four filters when they reach the end of their useful lifespan.

 Some users have iterated on this basic design by swapping out the large box fan for multiple PC cooling fans, resulting in quieter operation and lower power consumption.
 However, we haven't built or tested a Corsi-Rosenthal Box using this design yet.